vsevans/CEST/README.md

 2) Asymmetry calculations from the normalized data.
 3) Production of CEST maps.

-If these codes are useful to you and feed into your future work please acknowledge their use by referencing the above paper in any resulting publications.
+If these codes are useful to you and feed into your future work please acknowledge this by referencing the above paper in any resulting publications.

+Vincent Evans

 2019-02-14: Raw scripts have been uploaded.
-These will soon be tidied up (de-cluttering, de-duplication of sections of code written during development, additional commenting for ease of use).
+These will soon be tidied up (de-cluttering, de-duplication of sections of code written during development, additional commenting for ease of use etc).

-Vincent Evans